Wednesday, July 2, 2014

 Bab el Wad Memorial

-All throughout the war and siege, the people of Jerusalem took comfort from our admired Prime Minister David Ben Gurion, whos voice on the radio was full of courage and national pride and hope, to the besieged people of our city and the rest of the citizens of our New Born Israel...
-Ben Gurion was able to infuse everyone with strength!
-Mainly the new immigrants,who lost their families, in he Gas Chamber before arriving in Israel, our old beloved Biblical Homeland...
+Throughout the siege, the people of Jerusalem took comfort from our admired Prime Minister David Ben Gurion, whos voice on the radio was full of Courage, National Pride and Trust of finaly free the besieged people of our city...
+David Ben Gurion was able to infuse everyone with Strength, mainly the new immigrants who lost their families in the Gas Chambers, before arriving to Israel, our beloved old Biblical Homeland...

 "Our" tank